Act of 18 June 1965 no. 4

 The King provides general rules for driving, riding and walking traffic.

 The Ministry can issue special traffic regulations for a municipality or part of a municipality.
-The Ministry can delegate its authority to issue such provisions to the Norwegian Public Roads Administration, the municipality or local police authority.
+The Ministry may delegate such authority to the Norwegian Public Roads Administration, or in regulations grant such authority to the municipality or local police authority.

 Everyone must pay attention to public traffic signs, signals and markings and must comply with the prohibitions and orders given in this way.

-The Ministry provides rules on public traffic signs, signals and markings, including which authorities can make decisions on setting up and marking.
-Authority to make decisions about setting up and marking can also be delegated to municipalities.
+The Ministry provides rules on public traffic signs, signals and markings, including which authorities may make decisions on the installation and marking, and the review of sign decisions.
+The Ministry may issue regulations stating that the authority to make decisions on the installation and markings shall be given to municipalities and county authorities.

 The competent authority has the right on private and public property to set up public traffic signs, signals, traffic control equipment and fixings for such devices and to make markings.
 For damage and inconvenience caused by such measures, compensation is provided at discretion.
 As far as public roads are concerned, expenses for the measures are covered as road expenses according to the rules in the Roads Act, but if a measure is taken out of consideration for the interests of a particular person, he can be ordered to reimburse the expenses in whole or in part according to rules issued by the Ministry.
 In the case of private roads, the Ministry can issue rules on who will bear the costs.